katelynautumn28/katelynautumn28.github.io/_pages/cv.md

 * B.A. in History, Rice University, 2022
 * A.A. in General Studies, Austin Community College, 2018

-Work experience
+Work Experience
 ======
-* July - August 2025: Processing Intern at Rosenberg Library (Galveston, TX)
+* ## July-August 2025: Processing Intern at Rosenberg Library (Galveston, TX) ##
   * Duties include appraising, arranging, and describing the Moody Family & Business Papers
   * Supervisor: Gerrianne Schaad

-* September 2024 - May 2025: Graduate Archives Fellow at Barnard College (New York, NY)
+* September 2024-May 2025: Graduate Archives Fellow at Barnard College (New York, NY)
   * GitHub University
   * Assisted with appraisal, accessioning, arrangement, and description of institutional record collections transferred from administrative bodies of Barnard College.
   * Utilized ArchivesSpace to make DACS-compliant EAD finding aids available online.